 The majority of everyday loans are categorised as instalment loans, such as mortgages, personal loans or car loans.
 With instalment loans, you can borrow larger amounts than with a payday loan and pay them back over a more extended period of time.

-Installment loans are a solution if you find yourself with large unexpected expenses as you can borrow larger amounts of money with more flexible repayment terms.
-Many short term lenders offer installment plans with 3 month loans & 6 month loans.
+Instalment loans are a solution if you find yourself with large unexpected expenses as you can borrow larger amounts of money with more flexible repayment terms.
+Many short term lenders offer instalment plans with 3 month loans & 6 month loans.